Do Directories Still Pass PR (Page Rank)?

 Some links were devalued with Google's Panda and Penguin algorithms.
 Since Panda was launched in early 2011, Google has been eliminating poor quality content on the Internet.
 The Penguin update was designed to get rid of spammy backlinks so sites with a lot of low quality backlinks have dropped in rank and traffic.

-With all these changes there are now fewer and fewer general directories, or they are no longer maintained, so submitting to directories is wasted effort (unless they are local directories but those don't page page rank anyway).
+With all these changes there are now fewer and fewer general directories, or they are no longer maintained, or they put "nofollow" on all their links, so submitting to directories is wasted effort, unless they are local directories but those usually don't pass page rank anyway).

-I have removed the list of directories that pass page rank for all the above reasons.
+I have removed the old list of directories that pass page rank for all the above reasons.

 What does that leave us?
 Google wants you provide pages of interest to your visitors that people will want to link to without being asked, like tutorials or helpful tips.
 Google can tell the difference between you promoting your own website and other people liking your site enough to link to it.
 Those are the best kind of links for passing pagerank.
 It also helps if you frequently add new content to your web pages and/or provide the option for people to leave comments.
-You can also set up a forum or blog where people will want to return and then bookmark the site.
+It also helps if people bookmark your site in their browser.
 If your design is out of date (not set up for mobile) or navigation is confusing then update that also.
 You should remove all pages that are poor quality as this will count against your good pages.
 It also helps ranking if you have considerable social networking activity directing people to your website.

 All rights reserved.